Anuraag (1972 film)

 The film became a semi-hit, while doing extremely well in big cities. and won the Filmfare Best Movie Award for the year.
-It was later remade into the Telugu film "Anuraagaalu" (1975) with Sridevi in her first leading role.
+It was later remade into the Telugu film Anuragalu (1975) with Sridevi in her first leading role.
 A. Bhimsingh also remade it in Malayalam as Raagam (1975).
-It was also remade in Tamil as Neela Malargal (1979), and in Kannada as Chiranjeevi, with Manjula and Srinath.
+It was also remade in Tamil as Neela Malargal (1979) and in Kannada as Chiranjeevi (1976).

 Plot

-A blind sculptor, Shivani (Moushumi Chatterjee) stays in an ashram and makes friends with a young boy (Satyajit), who is suffering from cancer.
+A blind sculptor, Shivani (Moushumi Chatterjee) stays in an ashram and makes friends with a young boy Chandan(Satyajeet), who is suffering from cancer.
 She falls in love with Rajesh (Vinod Mehra).
 Rajesh asks his parents to permit him to marry her, to which his mother agrees, but his father refuses.
 Then, an eye specialist reveals that an eye replacement would cure her.
 Later, as a dying wish, the young boy donates his eyes to her.